 Is it normal to have vaginal discharge daily?

 Yes!
-It's normal to have healthy vaginal discharge every day.
+It's normal to have a healthy vaginal discharge every day.
 Most people produce around half to one teaspoon of discharge daily, but this amount can vary from person to person and depending on where you are in your menstrual cycle.

 Why am I getting discharge every day?